sidhpurwala-huzaifa/mcp-security-scanner/README.md

-MCP Security Scanner (HTTP & SSE)
+MCP Security Scanner

-This is a Python-based security scanner for Model Context Protocol (MCP) servers.
+This is a Python-based penetration testing tool for Model Context Protocol (MCP) servers.
 It supports Streamable HTTP and SSE transports, runs a suite of checks mapped to `scanner_specs.schema` (auth, transport, tools, prompts, resources), and includes a deliberately insecure MCP-like server for testing.

-Note: SSE transport is discontinued in the latest version of MCP.
-Support for SSE in this tool is purely experimental and may not work!!!
+**Note: SSE transport is discontinued in the latest version of MCP.
+Support for SSE in this tool is purely experimental and may not work!!!**

 ## Install